weltliteratur/vossanto/README.md

 - *Hasselblad*, the *Mercedes-Benz* of *camera makers* (1991/03/10/0428959)
 - If the *American Budweiser* is the *King of Beers*, what does that make the *Czech Budweiser*?
 Why, none other than the *Beer* of *Kings*, if negotiations between the two brewers succeed.
 (1991/03/10/0429088)

+### 1992

+-  *Luis Cisneros*, better known to colleagues as *Sandra*, the *Queen* of the *Bois* (1992/01/11/0499353)
+- the Islanders, the Boys of Winter nyt_corpus_1992.har/01/24/0502719.xml
+- Forget the Yankees of Reggie, the Giants of Taylor, the Mets of Carter and Hernandez, even the Knicks of Reed and DeBusschere.
+The Islanders won like the old, old New York Yankees and they charmed like the old, old Brooklyn Dodgers (1992/03/04/0511581)
+- *Vaz Auto Works*, the *General Motors* of *Russia* (1992/03/08/0512599)

 ### 1993

 - The *Sig Sauer* is the *Rolex* of *guns* today (1993/01/03/0580645)